How To - Build a High-Quality Radio-less AllStar Node for Under $100

 AllScan ANR100-NB Netbook Node

 I prefer laptops over netbooks as they have a larger screen, nicer keyboard, more I/O connections and more memory.
 Installing Debian on any PC or laptop is a great move – Linux and open-source software only get better over time due to being based on open standards and long-term stability.
+The Linux KDE Desktop Environment is very similar to Windows and very easy-to-use.

 Audio Requirements